TeymenTaha/TeymenTaha/README.md

 # Hey, I'm Eymen 👋

 ## 🌍 About Me
-🎓 IT Student at **YTÜ Maçka Vocational and Technical Anatolian High School**
+🎓 IT Student at **YTU Maçka Vocational and Technical Anatolian High School**
 💻 Exploring software development with **Python**, **Java**, and **C#**
 🔧 Passionate about **Arduino projects** and hands-on hardware experiments
 🤝 Believer in fairness, collaboration, and sharing knowledge openly